Single-use plastic

 Read more about single-use plastic products

-Single-use plastic products
+Single-use plastic products may also be packaging

 Responsibility for cleaning up litter